How and when to see the rare NEOWISE comet this month

 - On July 25, the comet will reach an altitude of 30 degrees above the horizon line at dusk.

 The comet is expected to be visible through the end of the month.
-However, as is the nature of giant icebergs shooting through space, NEOWISE could break apart or burn out at any time, so get out there early for a sure spotting!
+However, as is the nature of giant icebergs shooting through space, NEOWISE could break apart or burn away at any time, so get out there early for a sure spotting!

 Here’s what to look forward to: